Speak French Naturally with a Great Intermediate French Course in Paris

 • one of the following qualifications: A2 or B1 of the European Framework for Languages (CEFR)

-The objectives of the intermediate French classes online is to develop existing language skills further and to achieve the equivalent of B1+ level of the European Framework for Languages (CEFR).
+The objectives of the intermediate French course is to develop existing language skills further and to achieve the equivalent of B1+ level of the European Framework for Languages (CEFR).

 • Understand authentic speech with ease and communicate with confidence on a variety of subjects using a wide range of vocabulary

 • Improve your knowledge of French grammar in the different skills (written, spoken, reading and listening) while being in a French immersion in Paris

 • Read extracts from authentic French texts with a good understanding

 • Construct argumentative or discursive sentences in French, linking them together in a discussion by means of connective structures